-If you did not acquire ownership of the DME item while in our plan, you will have to make 13 new consecutive payments after you switch to Original Medicare in order to own the item.
-The payments made while enrolled in your plan do not count.
+If you didn't get ownership of the DME item while in our plan, you'll have to make 13 new consecutive payments after you switch to Original Medicare to own the DME item.
+The payments you made while enrolled in our plan don't count towards these 13 payments.

 Example 1: You made 12 or fewer consecutive payments for the item in Original Medicare and then joined our plan.
-The payments you made in Original Medicare do not count.
-You will have to make 10 payments to our plan before owning the item.
+The payments you made in Original Medicare don't count.
+You'll have to make 13 payments to our plan before owning the item.

 Example 2: You made 12 or fewer consecutive payments for the item in Original Medicare and then joined our plan.
-You were in our plan but did not obtain ownership while in our plan.
+You didn't get ownership of the item while in our plan.
 You then go back to Original Medicare.
-You will have to make 13 consecutive new payments to own the item once you join Original Medicare again.
-All previous payments (whether to our plan or to Original Medicare) do not count.
+You'll have to make 13 consecutive new payments to own the item once you rejoin Original Medicare.
+Any payments you already made (whether to our plan or to Original Medicare) don't count.

-Section 7.2 Rules for oxygen equipment, supplies, and maintenance
+Section 7.2 Rules for oxygen equipment, supplies, and maintenance services